 entry continues below ↓

-Second, light ashes will fly all over the place unless you move very slowly when handling them.
-For this reason, tackle this job first before starting any other cleaning task in the room.
 Start by placing your metal ash container close to the ash pit or tray.
-You may wish to use gloves, but soot smudges, which are inevitable while performing a job like this, are easily washed off your hands.
+You may wish to use gloves, but soot smudges, which are inevitable while performing a job like this, are easily washed off your hands with soap and warm water.
 Just don’t touch anything until you do wash.

-Ashes may be vacuumed from the firepit, but only when absolutely cold!
-Light ash that falls around the stove or fireplace will cool rapidly and may be safely vacuumed.
+Ashes may be vacuumed from the fire pit, but only when absolutely cold.
+Light ash that falls around the stove or fireplace will cool rapidly and may be safely vacuumed or swept up.

 Reference: